Forever in Your Hands

 "Forever in Your Hands" is the third single from the album Overcome by American heavy metal band All That Remains.
 The single contains the first full acoustic song by the band ever to be recorded in the studio.
 It is their second single to crack the top 20 in the Hot Mainstream Rock Tracks chart, peaking at number 15.

-The music video premiered on October 7, 2009.

-An alternate version of the music video premiered on November 30, 2009.

 On April 8, 2010, the song is available as a playable track for the Rock Band Network.

+Music videos

+The music video for the radio edit of the song premiered on October 7, 2009.
+A second video for the album version of the song was released on November 30, 2009, featuring footage of their performance at Rockstar Energy Mayhem Fest.